 When the song is playing the cursor highlights the current beat position, telling you which chord to play at that position in the song.
 When a square doesn’t contain a chord label, the previous chord is still sounding.
 The dark bars represent the bar lines of a song.
 Chords can also downloaded as PDF or MIDI files.

-With the ‘VIEW’ button (top left in the image above), you can switch to ‘DIAGRAMS’.
-This shows you how to play the chord itself on your selected instrument:
+With the OVERVIEW button (top left in the image above), you can switch to DIAGRAMS.
+You can also change your instrument from here.
+The chord diagrams show you how to play the chord on your selected instrument:

 It is easy to share a chordified track with your friends.

-Android: Tap the ‘Share’ icon in the top right hand corner (circled red in the image below):
+Tap the Share icon in the top right hand corner (circled red in the image below):

 Personal music files cannot be shared with other users, hence Chordify cannot be used to redistribute music other than through streaming services like YouTube and SoundCloud.